Stella-Kiarie/Company-s-_Aviation-Diversification/README.md

 Additionally, aircraft for private enterprise are highly discouraged, as aircraft used for personal purposes have had the highest fatality injuries.

 This data-driven insight is a great starting point for aviation industry analysis.
 However, to justify the decision, further analysis is required to determine factors such as performance, reliability, operational aspects, and regulatory compliance.
+# Next steps

+Gather public and private operational data within the aviation industry to define other risk factors associated with aviation industry ventures.
+Consider utilizing the most recent datasets.
+With revolution, data from 1962 is too outdated to refer to for decision-making.
+Develop models to predict the performance of the aviation industry in the next few

 ## Interactive Dashboard
 ![Interactive Dashboard](https://github.com/Stella-Kiarie/Company-s-_Aviation-Diversification/blob/27c60f50d9b6b8f0dd5546073be0e412dc569353/Interactive%20Dashboard.png)